fenago/puppet-course/quickstart/md/lab_overview.md

 - Understand the latest Puppet 5 features
 - Install and set up Puppet and discover the latest and most advanced features
-- Configure, build, and run containers in production using Puppet’s industry-leading Docker support
 - Deploy configuration files and templates at super-fast speeds and manage user accounts and access control
 - Automate your IT infrastructure
 - Use the latest features in Puppet 5 onward and its official modules